 Labneh is essentially a cheese made from straining yoghurt, resulting in a deliciously thick, creamy and tangy soft cheese.
+How to make Labneh is incredibly easy and just takes a few steps.
 You can use it as you would any cream cheese, as the basis for tzatziki or spread it inside a pita or wrap.
+But it is a versatile ingredeint that can be used from much more than just a dip or spread and click here for some fab sweet and savoury recipe ideas.

 Ingredients